David Tulga .com

 Language Study

-In this section I provide some tips and resources for language study, and most specifically for learning Japanese.
+In this section I provide some tips and resources for learning new languages, and most specifically for learning Japanese.
 One of the most important factors I've found in learning another language is interest.
-Even notoriously difficult languages such as Japanese can be learned, provided one is seriously interested, or has a day-to-day need, such as living in Japan.
+Even difficult languages such as Japanese can be learned, provided one is seriously interested, or has a day-to-day need, such as living in Japan.
 That being said, in my experience, good study materials and methods help a great deal.
-My method is best summed up as: use a Spaced Repetition System (like Anki) to study sentences, use a grammar guide (like Tae Kim's for Japanese) to learn about structure and how things work, and use the language!
+My method is best summed up as: use a Spaced Repetition System (like Anki) to study sentences, use a grammar guide (like Tae Kim's for Japanese) to learn about structure and how things work, and use the language in the real world!
 Even as a beginner, you can try to read or listen to media, and eventually try language exchange groups online, or in your city.
 (I would, however, warn against going to language practice groups where there aren't any native speakers, especially if everyone's a beginner, as this has a tendency to reinforce bad pronunciation and habits.)

 General Resources and Tips for Learning Languages